fengweijp/anywhichway/README.md

 Dynamic in-line tests expose your code to injection risk and must be enabled by setting `inline` to true in the options object when a database connection is created.
 Any in-line test can be added as compiled tests to avoid this issue.
 See Extending AnyWhichWay.

+It should not be overlooked that by design graph paths can be escaped and passed directly over a network as `get` requests!

 ## Query Patterns

 Query patterns are objects.
 If the query pattern is an instance of a specific kind of object, then only those kinds of objects will be matched.